vikasvs007/swanfinal/server/API_TOKEN_USAGE.md

 ## Overview

-For programmatic access to the API (e.g., via Postman, scripts, or other applications), you can use an API token for authentication instead of user credentials.
+For programmatic access to the API (e.g., via Postman, scripts, or other applications), you can use an API token for authentication instead of user credentials. **All data-modifying operations now strictly require authentication.**

 ## API Token Format